In this section:

 Tax Credit Office

-In your letter you'll need to:
+In your letter you'll need to give the same information as on form TC846.

 The Tax Credit Office looks at whether you have met certain responsibilities, and whether they have too.
 For example, they check that: